 Force Resolve from the menu bar.

-3. If these files do not appear check the Unity log for errors and follow the External Dependency Manager error instructions.
+2. Check the Unity log for errors and follow the External Dependency Manager error instructions.

 Done!
 Please check the other sections below if you still see an error.
 If the problem persists, send your console log, Unity version, and other plugins in your project to OneSignal. support.